 The Child Protection Programme is a core sector of our work.

 Children pushed into child labour, children facing abuse in the community, children trafficked, children affected by a calamity or emergency situation - Save the Children works to protect children from different kinds of harms – abuse, neglect, exploitation, physical danger and violence.

 Despite the rampant economic growth in the last two decades, lakhs of children in India continue to be exposed to different forms of exploitation – mental and physical.
-For example, a shocking 12.6 lakh children are still into the abhorrent practice of child labour which is destroying their childhood.
+For example, a shocking 82.2 lakh children (aged 5 - 14 years) are still into the abhorrent practice of child labour which is destroying their childhood.